agpearson72/realistic_button/README.md

 1. Use the examples below for each template.

 > Tip: Keep the default aspect_ratio: 1/1 unless you explicitly want a rectangle.
-Avoid wrapping aspect_ratio in [[[ ... ]]]—it can break layout/stacking.
+Avoid wrapping aspect_ratio in [[[ ... ]]]—it can break layout/stacking.<BR>
+> If you use a Grid, set "square: false" if you want to use aspect_ratio to change the button's shape.

 ## Common Design & Anatomy